tomasfarias/airflow-dbt-python/README.md

 Before using *airflow-dbt-python*, ensure you meet the following requirements:
 * A *dbt* project using [dbt-core](https://pypi.org/project/dbt-core/) version 1.8 or later.
-* An Airflow environment using version 2.8 or later.
+* An *Airflow* deployment using version 3.0 or later.

-  * If using any managed service, like AWS MWAA or GCP Cloud Composer 2/3, ensure your environment is created with a supported version of Airflow.
+  * If using any managed *Airflow* service, like [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/) or [GCP Cloud Composer](https://cloud.google.com/composer), ensure your environment is created with a supported version of *Airflow*.
-  * If self-hosting, Airflow installation instructions can be found in their [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html).
+  * If self-hosting, *Airflow* installation instructions can be found in their [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html).

-* Running Python 3.9 or later in your Airflow environment.
+* Python 3.10 or later.

 > **Warning**
 >
-> Even though we don't impose any upper limits on versions of Airflow and *dbt*, it's possible that new versions are not supported immediately after release, particularly for *dbt*.
-We recommend testing the latest versions before upgrading and [reporting any issues](https://github.com/tomasfarias/airflow-dbt-python/issues/new/choose).
+> New versions of *Airflow* and *dbt* may introduce breaking changes.
+We recommend testing any new versions of *Airflow* and *dbt* before upgrading production systems; Please [report any issues](https://github.com/tomasfarias/airflow-dbt-python/issues/new/choose) that may arise during testing so they can be addressed.

 > **Note**
 >
-> Older versions of Airflow and *dbt* may work with *airflow-dbt-python*, although we cannot guarantee this.
-Our testing pipeline runs the latest *dbt-core* with the latest Airflow release, and the latest version supported by [AWS MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/) and [GCP Cloud Composer 2/3](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
+> We only test *airflow-dbt-python* against a limited set of versions of *Airflow* and *dbt*, and try to keep up with the latest releases.
+For *Airflow*, our policy is to cover with tests the latest release of *Airflow*, the latest version available in [GCP Cloud Composer](https://docs.cloud.google.com/composer/docs/composer-versions), and the latest version available in [AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/airflow-versions).
+For *dbt*, our policy is to cover the last two minor versions.

 ## From PyPI